 On the 5th floor of the Smith Laboratory on Ohio State University campus, is a 63-seat, 30-foot digital dome planetarium theater that has hosted astronomy nights for nearly 40 years.
 The space features a high definition, Spitz XD digital projector capable of illuminating 1,500 stars to its viewers, as well as showing the full swing of planetary, solar, and lunar paths of motion, and the past and theoretical future history of our galaxy.
 Due to some structural problems because of its age, the planetarium was closed briefly in 2012 for renovations, and today, it is one of the most high-tech domes on a U.S. campus.
 The renovations were funded by the astronomy department and the Arts and Sciences College and included the installation of new seats and a 5.1 digital sound system, creating a state-of-the-art, outer space viewing center for OSU students.

 University of Connecticut

-The University of Connecticut campus in Storrs, sports its own ice cream bar, where all the products are made from the milk of University of Connecticut cows.
+The University of Connecticut campus in Storrs sports its own ice cream bar, where all the products are made from the milk of the University of Connecticut cows.
 The owner and operator of the UConn Dairy Bar, a UConn alumnus who studied agriculture and animal sciences, trains her employees on dozens of interesting and educational facts concerning their local products.
 The workers are required to visit the Kellogg Dairy Center, home to a herd of over 200 head of Holstein and Jersey cattle, and milk the cows, in order to fully understand the process of milk-to-ice cream production.
-In this way, any ice cream lover can have all of their ice cream questions answered, while enjoying delicious, sustainable, locally produced treats.
+In this way, any ice cream lover can have all of their ice cream questions answered while enjoying delicious, sustainable, locally produced treats.